thirdeyeclub/rails-mini-course-sprint1-challenge-create-app--starter/README.md

 11. Utilize the rails console to instantiate the `AppStats` class and use it to test all of the statistical methods you created.

 ## Stretch Problems

+1. Create a controller and views to show `AppStats` data on the root route.
+2. Update the index views to only show `published?` posts.